 Penguin suspends library e-books, citing security

-Besides being worried about Amazon's power in the digital market, publishers have long been concerned that allowing library patrons to download e-books might harm sales.
-Simon & Schuster and Macmillan don't make any e-books available to libraries, and HarperCollins has restricted their usage, a policy that angered libraries when announced last year.
+Simon & Schuster and Macmillan have yet to make e-books available to libraries.
+HarperCollins has restricted e-books, a policy that angered librarians when announced last year.